 Career Work is Justice Work places professional career services practice (career counseling, coaching, social work, human resources, and vocational psychology) at the nexus of career intervention and social justice.
 Broken into 3 sections, PDI attendees will participate in the following sections:

 Section 1: This interactive workshop/ discussion will explore the ideas of social justice as they are embedded in the work we do.
 Participants will learn about the neuroscience behind justice ideas, how these apply to the world of work, and develop a conceptual framework for applying justice principles to your practice;

 Section 2: Justice Work in Action will provide participants 3 individual interventions that foster justice and critical conciseness in practice - each intervention will be demonstrated/ practiced and then reflected upon by the group; and

 Section 3 will foster participants’ own development within the paradigm of justice work including one individual and one experiential group work activity.

 About Brian Hutchison, Ph.D., LPC, MCC

-Brian is the founder of the St. Louis Cultural Competence Institute and an active advocate for intergroup contact and empathy after Michael Brown Jr.’s death in Ferguson, MO in August 2014.
-For this work, Dr. Hutchison received the 2014-15 Social Justice Advocacy Award from the Association of Humanistic Counseling and has been featured in several regional and national media outlets including the Counseling Today article “Storytelling and hope in Ferguson” (November 17, 2014).
+Brian is the founder of the St. Louis Cultural Competence Institute and an active advocate for community engagement, intergroup contact, and cross-cultural empathy.
+After Michael Brown Jr.’s death in Ferguson, MO in August 2014, Dr. Hutchison received the 2014-15 Social Justice Advocacy Award from the Association of Humanistic Counseling for his work supporting the North St. Louis and Ferguson communities as well as protest organizing groups.
+This work has been featured in regional and national media including two articles in Counseling Today, the American Counseling Association’s flagship professional magazine.